dymodi/dymodi.github.io/Research/Writing/How-to-Write-a-System-Paper.md

 - The technical depth
 - The potential impact

-Also keep in mind that **problem is as important as** (if not more important than) **the solution**.
+Also keep in mind that **problem is** as **important** as (if not more important than) the solution.

 Generally speaking, system paper refers to the paper published in **SenSys**, **MobiSys**, **MobiCom**.

+Reminder for the whole paper:

+* Different **levels of details** should be proposed in different parts of the paper.
+For example, the description on the same algorithm in the introduction, system overview, and design should be different.
+* **Contents** in the different sections should **not** be **overlapping**, e.g., experiment settings should not be discussed in design and motivation should not be mentioned again in the experiment.

 ## Title

 Note the following points:

-* Title should be concise.
+* Concise.
-* Title should show the most innovative part of the paper
+* Show the most innovative part of the paper
-* Title should not be misleading, that is, not include terminology in other fields.
+* Not misleading, that is, not include terminology in other fields.

 If the title is something like "A New XX System based on YY", then YY must the major and innovative part in the design.